Installing ROCm-OpenCL runtime on Arch Linux

 Stopped: Sun Jan 31 18:35:38 2021

-can now leverage the GPU through the OpenCL runtime we just installed.
+Perfect, hashcat can now leverage the GPU through the OpenCL runtime we just installed.

 Conclusion⌗

-There you have it, we were able to get the rocm-opencl-runtime
+There you have it, we were able to get the rocm-opencl-runtime package installed by using

-only.
-Honestly, it would have been a lot simpler to just use yay
+pacman only.
+Honestly, it would have been a lot simpler to just use yay but we demonstrated that

-with a little extra work.
+it’s possible to do it with pacman with a little extra work.
 Bonus points, we were able to

-use the newly installed OpenCL runtime.
+“recover” passwords by having hashcat use the newly installed OpenCL runtime.

 Hopefully these instructions have provided enough guidance to get everything running on your own system.